Welcome to Year 1

 Year 1 notices

-Can we please remind you that now at least one of our PE lessons will be outside every week.
+Can we please remind you that at least one of our PE lessons will be outside every week.
 Therefore could we please request that you make sure your child has suitable PE clothing for both indoor and outdoor use in their bags.
 It is essential that PE kits stay at school throughout the week and are not taken home after a PE day.
-Robin and Dormouse class PE days are Wednesday and Thursday whilst squirrels PE lessons are held on a Monday and Thursday.
+All classes PE days are Monday and Wednesday.

 Please can we remind you that school library books should be brought back to school each week, even if your child wishes to keep them.
 This is so that they can be re-scanned out.
 Having the opportunity to go down to the library is an exciting opportunity for children and helps to promote the love of reading.